Microsoft OneNote - Your Digital Notebook!

-OneNote comes with Office 2013 and OneNote Online is also available via Office 365, so you already have it - why not learn how to use it?
+OneNote comes with Office 2013 and 2016 and OneNote Online is also available via Office 365, so you already have it - why not learn how to use it?
 Since OneNote integrates particularly well with Outlook, it may just be the most useful application on your computer!

-You can quickly organize lesson plans and students can quickly organize class notes or use OneNote as a personal "portfolio".
+Instructors can quickly organize lesson plans and students can quickly organize class notes or use OneNote as a personal "portfolio".
 You can capture meeting notes, brainstorming sessions, ideas and thoughts, audio from discussions, video from interviews, diagrams and other things using the keyboard, the pen on a Tablet PC, or the audio/video recording capabilities in OneNote.

 Use OneNote to gather clippings from the Web, capture and store e-mail messages directly from Outlook, collect miscellaneous materials for projects and classes, files, pictures, and much more and store all of this information in one place!
 Once you've gathered all of this information, it's easy to search and find it again -- you can even find text within pictures and audio recordings!

 Collaboration with others is easy using a "shared notebook" in Office 365.
 A shared notebook is a great way to see what information group members have gathered, what files and notes are available as sources, and what action items remain to work on.
 What's more . . . when notebooks are stored in Office 365 online, they can be easily synched on multiple devices so you'll have your digital content wherever you are!

 Here's what we'll cover in class:

 - Creating new Notebooks, then creating sections and pages within your notebooks to organize your information your way!

 - Using Drag and Drop techniques to quickly reorganize your notebooks